ucsb/campus-cloud-docs/docs/gcp/first-steps.md

 **To add or remove members**, go to [groups.google.com](https://groups.google.com) and open the group.
 Project owners are **Managers** of all four groups, so they can manage membership for every access level.
-Only `@ucsb.edu` accounts can be added — personal Gmail accounts are not permitted.
+Only `@ucsb.edu` accounts can be added — personal Gmail accounts or accounts from other organizations are not permitted.

 See [Identity & Access]({{ "/docs/general/identity" | relative_url }}) for the
 cross-provider picture.